-- Project definition includes safe storage of the drill at the South Pole (in the event it will be used again by IceCube-Gen2), and retrograding all "Do Not Freeze" or "Do Not Deep Freeze" equipment to UW.
-Details of the retrograde cargo for each season can be found in (1) and (2). - Labor to pack and otherwise prepare equipment for retrograde, and to safely store the drill at the South Pole is included on-project. - The lifetime of the in-ice instrumentation is at least 15 years.
-A draft plan for D&D after the lifetime of the experiment can be found in "Divestment Plan for the IceCube Neutrino Observatory" (3).
-Additionally, the Project will follow all Antarctic waste management protocols.
+- Project definition includes safe storage of the drill at the SP (in the event it will be used again by IceCube-Gen2), and retrograding all "Do Not Freeze" or "Do Not Deep Freeze" equipment to UW.
+Details of the retrograde cargo for each season can be found in (1) and (2). - Labor to pack equipment for retrograde and safely store the drill at the SP is included on-project. - The lifetime of the in-ice instrumentation is at least 15 years.
+A draft plan for D&D after the lifetime of the experiment can be found in "Divestment Plan for the he IceCube Neutrino Observatory" (3).
+Additionally, the Project will follow all Antarctic waste management protocols. - The refinement the boundary between project and M&O D&D expenses will be re-examined the FY before the completion of the project and updated if needed.